Refining Implicit Argument Annotation for UCCA: Implicit Roles In Meaning Representations

 \subsection{Background and Motivation}

-In UCCA's design concept, FrameNet \cite{baker-etal-1998-berkeley-framenet} was frequently referred to due to its usage of Frames, similar to the context-independent abstraction of UCCA's Scenes, and their shared emphasis on semantic rather than distributional consideration.
+FrameNet \cite{ruppenhofer2006framenet} is a source of inspiration for UCCA and Scenes can be seen as frame evocations.
 FrameNet developed Fillmore \shortcite {fillmore1986pragmatically}'s notion of null-instantiation into three types---Constructional Null Instantiation (CNI), licensed by grammatical constructions, Definite Null Instantiation (DNI), equivalent to core Frame Elements mentioned previously in text or inferrable from the discourse, and Indefinite Null Instantiation (INI), an element that is unknown and nowhere to be retrieved.

 Nevertheless, this trichotomy treats unfavourably many cases where implicit roles occur, such as Free Null Instantiation \cite[FNI;]{fillmore1993construction} and Identity of Sense Null Anaphora \cite[ISNA;]{kay2006null}.
 FNI is neither restricted to definite nor indefinite null arguments, and ISNA is null instantiation within noun phrases.
 Lyngfelt \shortcite{lyngfelt2012re} even argues that the unclear definition of FNI leads to much false categorisation---some FNIs are unspecified, some are generic, and some should be considered DNI.